laazara/embodiment/site/content/guides/hair-conditioner.md

 ---
 title: Hair Conditioner.
 What does it do?
-description: After shampooing our hair, we can either wash and go or spend an extra five minutes conditioning our hair.
-But are conditioners really worth the benefit?
+description: After shampooing, we can spend an extra few minutes using conditioner on our hair.
+But is it really worth the time?
 image: https://images.unsplash.com/photo-1511929825537-516974a253df?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1000&q=80
+created: 2022-09-23
 ---

 ## Conditioners and hair protection